<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-KM2X3Z2" height="0" width="0" style="display:none;visibility:hidden">

 My aim is to create a supportive, non-judgmental environment where you feel respected, understood, and heard.
 I’m passionate about empowering individuals to develop the skills and confidence they need to thrive, and I believe in the power of Positive Behaviour Support to help you sparkle in your own unique way.
 As someone who is, and loves, neurodivergent people, I’m committed to helping you live your best life while being your true, authentic self.

-Hi, I’m Christian, a Behaviour Support Practitioner at Conscious Healthcare SA.
+Hi, I’m Christian, a Positive Behaviour Support Practitioner at Conscious Healthcare SA.

 With a Master of Social Work and an Honours degree in Sociology from the University of South Australia, I bring over seven years of experience across a wide range of fields, including carer support facilitation, community development, refugee and asylum seeker support, youth services, NDIS support coordination, and positive behaviour support.
 Throughout my career, I’ve gained a deep understanding of the diverse needs within the community and developed the expertise to support individuals from all walks of life.